 The retirement ETF portfolio is not impaired

-If we run the portfolios from 2017 through to the end of April 2022, with an aggressive spend rate of 4.8% with an inflation adjustment, the portfolio has delivered the income and the portfolio value would now be just below the starting amount.
+If we run the portfolios from 2017 through to the end of 2022, with an aggressive spend rate of 4.8% with an inflation adjustment, the portfolio has delivered the income and the portfolio value would now be just below the starting amount.

 In the above, based on a hypothetical $1,000,000 portfolio, the retiree is removing $4000 per month from the portfolio.
 Of course there will be tax considerations.

 If we ratchet up the equity (growth) component of the portfolio, we would see an even greater portfolio value.
 Meaning, the retiree could have enjoyed a slightly higher spend rate, aka more prosperous retirement.

 The more aggressive Balanced Growth Model had an end value for the period of over $1.2 million.
 Of course, that retiree would need to have a higher tolerance for risk.

 And keep in mind that when we move through major corrections, retirees are happy to hold those bonds.